-Note: the 3 days is only applicable if you apply to the Marriage Officer for the issue of a Special Licence.
+Note: the 3 days is only applicable if you apply to the Marriage Officer for the issue of a Special Licence (additional fee).
 If you do not apply for the special licence your marriage cannot be celebrated until 15 clear days after you submit your Notice of Marriage and you will need to be resident in Cyprus for approximately 20 days.

 All documentation is required to be original and translated into English by the relevant authorities.